CANEX Metals (CVE:CANX) Trading Up 25% – Time to Buy?

-Shares of CANEX Metals Inc. (CVE:CANX – Get Free Report) were up 25% during mid-day trading on Saturday .
-The company traded as high as C$0.15 and last traded at C$0.15.
-Approximately 294,258 shares traded hands during trading, an increase of 90% from the average daily volume of 154,666 shares.
+Shares of CANEX Metals Inc. (CVE:CANX – Get Free Report) shot up 25% during mid-day trading on Saturday .
+The stock traded as high as C$0.15 and last traded at C$0.15.
+294,258 shares changed hands during trading, an increase of 90% from the average session volume of 154,666 shares.
 The stock had previously closed at C$0.12.

 CANEX Metals Stock Performance